 Decent Bluetooth call quality is helpful, but it’s also lacking in comparison with other units at this level.
 And while it works with both Android and Apple devices, many users with iPhones noted some connectivity challenges with certain apps.
 Plus, Alpine seems to lack patience with Siri: customers indicate she often gets cut off when her replies aren’t concise enough.

 Also, certain devices will charge via the USB plug while others won’t, a minor flaw but an irritating one at that.
 Of course, for many users, that’s not an issue, particularly if they have an alternative device charging setup in the vehicle.

-The display is one of the highlights, as you can customize the colors and dim the backlit glow, but it might still be too bright for some users.
+The car stereo display is one of the highlights, as you can customize the colors and dim the backlit glow, but it might still be too bright for some users.
 And although the screen quality is great and the menu functional, some of the icons are distracting and even nonsensical, something Alpine may consider nixing from future versions.

 After all, rotating graphics shouldn’t take up more space than say, song titles or other icons from the menu.

-2. Pioneer Single Din In-Dash Stereo
+2. Pioneer Single DIN In-Dash Car Stereo

-Sure, there is no Bluetooth, but we’re focusing on affordability and basic features here, and to that end, Pioneer’s unit fits the bill.
+Sure, there is no Bluetooth, but we’re focusing on affordability and basic features here, and to that end, Pioneer’s head unit fits the bill.

-While Pioneer’s unit lacks the Bluetooth option many modern stereos have, it delivers quality audio and multiple modes of connectivity.
+While Pioneer’s head unit lacks the Bluetooth option many modern stereos have, it delivers quality audio and multiple modes of connectivity.
 There are both USB and AUX inputs on the front of the unit, so it’s easy to swap out an Android, Apple, or another device for music.

 Installation is simple thanks to the basic features, so this is one DIY job that won’t cause a lot of stress.
 At the same time, Pioneer is a reputable brand with plenty of industry experience (and accolades).
 So in terms of a functional single din stereo that won’t break the bank, this is a strong contender.